splicebox/Jutils/README.md

 _TSV file conversion_
 ```
 python3 jutils.py convert-results [ --mntjulip-dir | --leafcutter-dir | --majiq-dir | rmats-dir ] <dsprogram_result_dir>
+        options:
+        --out-dir      specify the output directory
 ```
-The command takes as input the directory containing the output from the specified DS tool, and generates a TSV file in the current(?) directory.
+The command takes as input the directory containing the output from the specified DS tool, and generates a TSV file in the ./out directory, user can output directory by option `--out-dir`

 _Heatmap visualization_
 ```